manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ## Other Questions
 - [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesn't say ILLUM in DPR TYPE?.
 I dont have one for the new dataset 2014-July-27
 - [ ] Could do twilight in series.
 No option nifu=0 so due to lack of memory only could do 5 not with the 7 available.
 Any way to do it ?
-- [x] ~~Why doesn't work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objects.~~ Apparently it did work.
-I checked looking the header of a PIXOBJECT ['*PRO REC*'] and it has the TWILIGHT CUBE as input.
+- [ ] How many exposures of STD?

 ## To-Do
 - [ ] Install IRAF and Pyraf with Ureka from the STScI
 - [ ] Make a CUBE from the object creating the astrometry_wcs solution and std from the downloaded std and astrometry data for around those days.
 - [ ] Do a CUBE with and without using the bad pixel table.
 - [ ] Make CUBE with lsf from calibration and created one.
-- [ ] Papers about Pupolation CV, Optical observation of cluster and double degeneated in optical
+- [ ] Papers about Population CV, Optical observation of cluster and double degeneated in optical.
+- [ ] Create Mendeley Account

+[@Ioannidis2005]fdafafa

+[@Ioannidis2005]: http://dx.doi.org/10.1371/journal.pmed.0020124 "Ioannidis JPA.
+Why Most Published Research Findings Are False.
+PLoS Medicine.
+Public Library of Science; 2005;2(8):e124.
+Available from: http://dx.doi.org/10.1371/journal.pmed.0020124"